pdxparrot/ggj2019/SETUP.md

 ## Loader Setup

-* Create a new LoadingManager script that overrides Game LoadingManager
-* Add an empty GameObject and add the override LoadingManager component to it
+* Add an empty GameObject (Loader) and add the override LoadingManager component to it
-  * The Default Scene Name will need to be set once a default scene is created
 * Attach the LoadingScreen to the Loader
 * Attach the Manager prefabs to the Loader

 # Game Scene Setup
 * Do not add a Main Camera to these scenes
+* Add a scene called intro
+  * Environment Lighting Source: Color
+  * Disable Realtime Global Illumination
+  * Disable Baked Global Illumination
+  * Disable Auto Generate lighting
+  * Add a new Canvas object (TitleScreen) to the scene
+    * UI Scale Mode: Scale With Screen Size
+    * Reference Resolution: 1280x720
+    * Match Width Or Height: 0.5
+    * Remove the Graphic Raycaster
+    * Remove the EventSystem object that gets added (or turn it into a prefab if that hasn't been created yet)
+  * Add a Panel under the Canvas
+    * Disable Raycast Target
+    * Color: (255, 0, 0, 255)
+  * Add a TextMeshPro - Text (Status) under the Progress Bar
+    * Pos Y: 256
+    * Text: "Placeholder"
+    * Center the text
+    * Disable Raycast Target

+TODO: here

 # Initial Game State Setup
 * Create a new GameState subclass and attach it to a new empty Prefab